devotis/node-purgewindir/README.md

 # node-purgewindir
-A small Node.js program that deletes a directory by deleting every subdirectory recusively starting with the deepest nested subdirectories first.
+A small Node.js program that deletes a directory by deleting every subdirectory recursively starting with the deepest nested subdirectories first.

 ##Background